TensorBFS/TensorInference.jl/paper/paper.md

 # Acknowledgments

-This work is partially funded by the Netherlands Organization for Scientific Research.
-The authors want to thank Madelyn Cain for helpful advice.
+This work is partially funded by the Netherlands Organization for Scientific Research and the Guangzhou Municipal Science and Technology Project (No.
+2023A03J0003).
+We extend our gratitude to Madelyn Cain and Patrick Wijnings for their insightful discussions on the intersection of tensor networks and probabilistic graphical models.

 # References